Midnights is the tenth studio album by American songstress Taylor Swift.

 To receive her inheritance, Avery must move into sprawling, secret passage-filled Hawthorne House, where every room bears the old man's touch -- and his love of puzzles, riddles, and codes.
 Unfortunately for Avery, Hawthorne House is also occupied by the family that Tobias Hawthorne just dispossessed.
 This includes the four Hawthorne grandsons: dangerous, magnetic, brilliant boys who grew up with every expectation that one day, they would inherit billions.
 Heir apparent Grayson Hawthorne is convinced that Avery must be a conwoman, and he's determined to take her down.
 His brother, Jameson, views her as their grandfather's last hurrah: a twisted riddle, a puzzle to be solved.
 Caught in a world of wealth and privilege, with danger around every turn, Avery will have to play the game herself just to survive.

-4. Snow On The Beach (featuring Lana Del Rey)
+4. Snow On The Beach (feat.
+Lana Del Rey)

-The fourth track features vocals from Lana Del Rey and is about falling in love with someone unexpectedly at the same time as they start to fall in love with you.
-The heart-warming lyrics are a part of a light modern pop track that compliment the duo's heavenly vocals.
+The fourth track features vocals from Lana Del Rey and is about falling in love with someone unexpectedly at the same time they start to fall in love with you.
+The heart-warming lyrics are part of a light modern pop track that compliments the duo's heavenly vocals.

 Taylor has said the following about the song: